Counterculture of the 1960s: Music

 The 1960s was also an era of rock festivals, which played an important role in spreading the counterculture across the US.
 The Monterey Pop Festival, which launched Hendrix's career in the US, was one of the first of these festivals.
 The 1969 Woodstock Festival in New York state became a symbol of the movement, although the 1970 Isle of Wight Festival drew a larger crowd.
-Some believe the era came to an abrupt end with the infamous Altamont Free Concert held by the Rolling Stones, in which heavy-handed security from the Hells Angels resulted in the stabbing of an audience member, apparently in self-defense, as the show descended into chaos.
+Some believe the era came to an abrupt end with the infamous Altamont Free Concert held by the Rolling Stones, in which heavy-handed security from the Hells Angels resulted in the stabbing and killing of an audience member, apparently in self-defense, as the show descended into chaos.